Sjors/nado-book/taproot/activation.md

 The main objection to `LOT=true` was the same as the one raised against UASF: It could cause a chain split.
 Remember the reference above to MAD.
 An often-heard argument _for_ `LOT=true` is that a chain split is so terrible — especially for miners who wouldn’t be able to sell their new coins, it won’t happen.
 They believe this is sufficient deterrence for miners to simply signal.
 Such game theory is beyond the scope of this book, but we can clarify what such a chain split would be like and why it’s bad.

-The following is one such example of how parts of the network running `LOT=true` and `LOT=false` and neither could potentially be bad and result in a chain split.
+The following is one such example of how, if one part of the network runs `LOT=true` and another part runs `LOT=false` or an older version of the software, bad things could happen in the form of a chain split.

 Let’s say you’re running the `LOT=true` version of Bitcoin Core and you want Taproot to activate.
 But the scenario here is that the rest of the world — meaning the miners — isn’t doing this.
 The day arrives and you see a block that isn’t signaling correctly but you want it to signal correctly, so you say “This block is now invalid, so I’m not going to accept this block.
 Instead, I’m just going to wait until another miner comes with a block that does meet my criteria.”
 Maybe that happens once in every 10 blocks, so you’re seeing new blocks, but they’re coming in very, very slowly.